dotstar/amazon-s3-security-settings-and-controls/README.md

 aws s3 cp /tmp/tmpfile s3://$bucket/app1/file1
 ```

 5. Go back to the S3 console to explore the result.
 Navigate to /app1 in your bucket, and click the button "Verions Show".

-You now have the old version and the new version of the _/app1/file1_ object.
+You now have the old version and the new version of the **_/app1/file1_** object.

 <div align="center">

 ![file versions](img/10.png)
 </div>

-1. In the terminal, delete the file.
+6. In the terminal, delete the file.

 ```bash
 bucket=YOUR_BUCKET_NAME_HERE
 aws s3 rm s3://$bucket/app1/file1
 ```

-In the console you will see that the file was deleted, by placing a _Delete maker_ above it.
-Toggle the Versions Hide/Show button to see the impace.
+In the console you will see that the file was deleted, by placing a _Delete marker_ above it.
+Toggle the Versions Hide/Show button to see the impact.

 <div align="center">

 ![file versions](img/11.png)
 </div>

-6. Undelete the file, by deleting the _Delete marker_.
+7. Undelete the file, by deleting the _Delete marker_.
 Select the Delete marker, Actions -> Delete.

 Versioning comes in handy if you accidentally delete an object.
 For more robust data protection, it is often combined with [MFA delete](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMFADelete.html) requirements or  [replicating](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html) the object to another bucket in a second account.

 Note - Versioning can not be disabled, but it can be suspended.
 You suspend versioning to stop accruing new versions of the same object in a bucket.
 You might do this because you only want a single version of an object in a bucket, or you might not want to accrue charges for multiple versions.

 ## Exercise #5- Restrict Access to a  S3 VPC Endpoint